damies13/rfswarm/Doc/rfswarm_py.md

 1. Need to ensure each agent gets only 1 virtual user each
 2. When there is a low number of virtual user, you want them distributed evenly across all the agents
 3. When the agent machines are a variety of hardware (newer and older machines) you don't want the virtual user distributed evenly across all the agents, but rather you want the more powerful agents to take a larger share of the virtual users to avoid any agent getting overloaded.
+4. Custom filters to Require/Exclude scripts running on specific agents or groups of agents.

 How the assignment algorithm works:
 - As the scenario is ready to start the next virtual user the GUI/Server calls the assignment algorithm
+- First the agents are checked against the Agent Filter rules for the test that is requiring an agent to be assigned, if the agent passes all the filter rules it is added to the list to be sorted.
-- First the assignment algorithm sorts the agents list by the number of virtual users assigned to each agent
+- Next the assignment algorithm sorts the agents list by the number of virtual users assigned to each agent
 - The agent with the lowest number of assigned virtual users is selected, there may be several agents with the equal lowest number of virtual users, e.g. at the start of the test all agents equally have zero (0) virtual users assigned, then the first agent from the list with this assigned count is selected.
 - Before returning the selected agent the assigned virtual user count is checked to see if it is greater than 10, if not the selected agent is returned from the assignment algorithm.
-- If the selected agent's assigned virtual user count is greater than 10, the selection is discarded and the assignment algorithm returns to the agent list.
+- If the selected agent's assigned virtual user count is greater than 10, the selection is discarded and the assignment algorithm returns to the filtered agent list.
 	- this time the agent list is sorted by the agent loads (See Load column in the screen shot of the agents tab above), where the load is simply the highest of the 3 monitored percentages (% CPU Usage, % Memory Consumption, % Network bandwidth usage)
 	- the machine with the lowest load is selected and returned from the assignment algorithm.